Complaints Policy

 A dedicated complaint resolution officer will be the single point of contact for the customer and will work closely with the relevant operational manager throughout the complaint case.
 Our complaint resolution officer will act independently and fulfil an advocacy role for the customer, with the aim of investigating their complaint promptly and to a satisfactory conclusion, where possible.

-Within 10 working days we will aim to notify the customer of our decision, the remedy offer setting out what will happen and by when in agreement with the customer Where appropriate, this resolution will include an agreed appointment for repair works to be completed by our contractors (within a reasonable timescale as agreed by Longhurst Group).
-The complaint resolution officer will monitor the complaint case and promises made until full resolution; with on-going communication to the customer
+Within 10 working days we will aim to notify the customer of our decision, the remedy offer setting out what will happen and by when in agreement with the customer.
+Where appropriate, this resolution will include an agreed appointment for repair works to be completed by our contractors (within a reasonable timescale as agreed by Longhurst Group).
+The complaint resolution officer will monitor the complaint case and commitments made until full resolution; with on-going communication to the customer.

 In exceptional circumstances, where this timescale is not possible, we will provide a valid reason to the customer.
 We will also regularly communicate with the customer until the complaint is fully resolved.
 This should not exceed a further 10 working days.

-If an extension beyond 20 working days is required to enable Longhurst to respond to the complaint fully, this should be agreed by both parties
+If an extension beyond 20 working days is required to enable Longhurst to respond to the complaint fully, this should be agreed by both parties.
+We will also provide the customer with the contact details of the Ombudsman.

 All final responses will be sent to the customer in writing.
 Within the resolution letter we will always make the customer aware of their right to escalate their complaint if they are unhappy with the outcome and how to do this.